Multi-modal Generative AI: Multi-modal LLMs, Diffusions, and the Unification: Introduction

 As such, there naturally arises a question: ``Is it possible to establish a unified multi-modal generative model for simultaneous understanding and generation?''
 And if the answer is \textit{yes}, what would such a model be, either similar to multi-modal LLM or diffusion, or in a new form?
 To capture the relations among different modalities, is it a good idea to adopt an early-fusion strategy (such as Chameleon~\cite{chameleon}), or just straightforwardly align a pretrained visual model with a language model (such as LLAVA~\cite{llava})?
 To further unify understanding and generation, is it sufficient to employ Mixture of Experts (MoE) strategies or only use a dense model?

 To answer these questions, we conduct deep and comprehensive discussions of multi-modal generative AI in this paper, whose overall organization is illustrated in Fig.~\ref{fig:overall}.
 Specifically, we first present a systematic review of existing works on multi-modal LLM (Sec.~\ref{sec:MLLM}) and multi-modal diffusion (Sec.~\ref{sec:diffusion}), covering mathematical preliminaries, model architectures, fusion strategies, recent advances, and applications.
 Then we present our insights on unified models for simultaneous understanding and generation in Sec.~\ref{sec:unified framework}.
 Besides, we further summarize video/visual-language datasets for multi-modal generative AI pretraining in Sec.~\ref{sec:data}.
-Last but not least, we provide future directions that deserve further investigation for multi-modal generative AI.
+Last, we provide future directions that deserve further investigation for multi-modal generative AI.

+\zyw{In this paper, our scope primarily lies in multi-modal understanding, generation, and their unification.
+Some concepts widely studied in the field of LLMs, such as in-context learning, post-training techniques (e.g., supervised fine-tuning and reinforcement learning), sparse attention, and positional embeddings, are important but not the main focus of this survey.
+Readers interested in these topics are referred to related surveys such as~\cite{minaee2024large,zhao2023survey}.
+Instead, we focus on recent high-quality works adapted to the multi-modal generative setting, providing a comprehensive overview of the mechanisms that enable multi-modal understanding and generation.}

-We would like to point out that although several insightful surveys have been conducted on multi-modal understanding~\cite{liang2024survey,wu2023multimodal,caffagni2024revolution}, visual generation~\cite{croitoru2023diffusion,yang2023diffusion,cao2024survey}, and both~\cite{zhang2025unified,xie2024towards}, this work differs from them in comprehensive discussions on models for the unification of understanding and generation in addition to reviewing them separately, thus aiming to bridge the gap between understanding and generation in a unified architecture.
+We would like to point out that although several insightful surveys have been conducted on multi-modal understanding~\cite{liang2024survey,wu2023multimodal,caffagni2024revolution}, visual generation~\cite{croitoru2023diffusion,yang2023diffusion,cao2024survey,nazarieh2024survey,li2024introduction}, and both~\cite{zhang2025unified,xie2024towards}, this work differs from them in comprehensive discussions on models for the unification of understanding and generation in addition to reviewing them separately, thus contributing to the ongoing advancement of multi-modal generative AI.
 We highlight recent advances, categorize existing approaches, introduce related datasets, and share insights for future directions.
 In summary, we make the following contributions.

 \begin{itemize} \item We comprehensively overview multi-modal generative AI, covering multi-modal LLMs for multi-modal understanding and diffusion models for visual generation. \item We propose a structured taxonomy of unified models for multi-modal understanding and generation, and provide thorough discussions on them. \item We share our insights on promising future directions to highlight the trending research for advances in multi-modal generative AI. \end{itemize}